girichippada/Java-new-api/README.md

 10. **Nashorn deprecated and will be removed**: challenges in maintainance. alternative is GralVM
 11. **JavaFX moved to openJFX**: JavaFX will not be bundled along with JDK starting from JDK 11 and will be available in OpenJFX: https://openjfx.io/
 12. **Single file source code file:** no need to use javac to compile. can be used directly with the java command which compiles in in-memory for single source files
-13. **Files.readString and Files.writeString:** methods introduced to read file data as a string and write a string to file respectively. readString and writeString methods read and write whole file data at once. if we are dealing with large files, consider using Files.lines method e.g., Files.lines(Paths.get(FILE_PATH);
+13. **Files.readString and Files.writeString:** methods introduced to read file data as a string and write a string to file respectively. readString and writeString methods read and write whole file data at once. if we are dealing with large files, consider using Files.lines method e.g., <pre>Files.lines(Paths.get(FILE_PATH);</pre>
 14. **Predicate.not:** predicate.not method is introduced to do a negate in a readable way.
 E.g., line.filter(Predicate.not(String::isBlank).collect(Collectors.toList());
-15. **Flight Recorder:** To start the Flight recorder, use the command: java -XX:StartFlightRecording=duration=60s,filename=recording.jfr APP.
-To start flight recording for already running jvm, first run: jcmd and get the PID. then, jcmd <PID> JFR.start duration=60s filename=recording.jfr
+15. **Flight Recorder:** To start the Flight recorder, use the command: <pre>java -XX:StartFlightRecording=duration=60s,filename=recording.jfr APP </pre>.
+To start flight recording for already running jvm, first run: jcmd and get the PID. then, <pre>jcmd <PID> JFR.start duration=60s filename=recording.jfr</pre>
 16. **JDK Mission Control:** Can be used to visualize jfr files data

 ## Java 12:

-1. **Compact Number Formatting:** To represent numbers in compact form like 1k for 1000, 1M for 1 million, etc, we can do so by <code>NumberFormat fmt = NumberFormat.getCompactNumberInstance(Locale.US, NumberFormat.style.SHORT); fmt.format(1000); //1K </code>
+1. **Compact Number Formatting:** To represent numbers in compact form like 1k for 1000, 1M for 1 million, etc, we can do so by <pre>NumberFormat fmt = NumberFormat.getCompactNumberInstance(Locale.US, NumberFormat.style.SHORT); fmt.format(1000); //1K </pre>
-2. ***teeing collector:** Provides the ability to multiple collectors for a stream and merge the result. for e.g., <code> List<String> input = List.of("Learning", "Java 12", "Features"); input.stream(Collectors.teeing(Collectors.joining(" "), Collectors.counting(), Statistics::new //passes two collectors data to the merged instance); </code>
+2. ***teeing collector:** Provides the ability to multiple collectors for a stream and merge the result. for e.g., <pre> List<String> input = List.of("Learning", "Java 12", "Features"); input.stream(Collectors.teeing(Collectors.joining(" "), Collectors.counting(), Statistics::new //passes two collectors data to the merged instance); </pre>
-3. **<code>Files.mismatch</code>:** Files.mismatch method introduced to compare two files data. if both file contents is equal, then -1 will be returned. if both file size is the same but some mismatch in data, then the first mismatch byte position will be returned. if there is a mismatch in file size then the file having a small size is returned
+3. **<code>Files.mismatch</code>:** Files.mismatch method introduced to compare two files data. if both file contents are equal, then -1 will be returned. if both file sizes are the same but some mismatch in data, then the first mismatch byte position will be returned. if there is a mismatch in file size then the file having a small size is returned
 4. **Shenandoah Garbage Collector Introduced:** Most concurrent GC with low GC pause time. experimental feature
 5. **indent method introduced in String class:** add n no of spaces to do indentation for each line. <code>input.indent(4);</code>
 6. **transform method introduced in String class:** applies a transformation to a string using a lambda function or a method reference.
-E.g.,  <code>inout.transform(String::toUpperCase).transform(str -> str.replace("\\W+", "-"));</code>
+E.g.,  <pre>inout.transform(String::toUpperCase).transform(str -> str.replace("\\W+", "-"));</pre>
 7. **Introduction of Java Microbenchmark Harness (JMH):** JMH is developed as a separate project for benchmarking the Java code.
 When writing code with JMH annotations: @Benchmark, JMH runs the code in n (5 by default) of JVMs and n(5 by default) no of iterations for each JVM and produces results for each benchmark method.
 The higher the score, the better the performance.
 Very useful for performance-critical areas of the code

 ## Java 13: